Craftycoolgamer/canvassing-platform/LOCATION_UPDATE_FEATURE.md

 ## How it works

 ### 1. Business List Screen
-- Users with `canManagePins` permission will see an "Update Location" button on each business card
-- The button appears next to the "Assign" button (if applicable)
+- Users can edit businesses to update their location
+- The location update functionality is integrated into the business edit form

-### 2. Location Update Screen
+### 2. Business Edit Form
-When the "Update Location" button is pressed, users are taken to a dedicated screen with:
+When editing a business, users can access location update functionality:
+- A "Set Location" or "Change Location" button in the business form
-- A map showing the current business location
+- A modal with a map showing the current business location
 - A center icon indicating where the new location will be set
 - Instructions to move the map to position the pin correctly
 - Cancel and Update Location buttons